 Restaurant Review Summary

-All in all, it had been an enjoyable meal at Bombay Bustle.
-I liked the concept – both food and the train carriage interior – and enjoyed the lovely dining atmosphere as well.
+All in all, it had been an enjoyable meal at Bombay Bustle London.
+I liked the concept – both the food and the train carriage interiors – and enjoyed the lovely dining atmosphere as well.
 The food was decent, some more outstanding than others, but pleasant overall.
-Still, we feel it’s a bit pricey for what it is but ok for a one-off occasion.

 Chicken, Beef, Lamb & Goat are halal.
 Alcohol is served at the restaurant